jblemoine/ppocr/README.md

 # PPOCR

-PPOCR is a pytorch port of the [PP-OCR](https://paddlepaddle.github.io/PaddleOCR/latest/en/ppocr/overview.html) OCR model.
+PPOCR is a PyTorch implementation of the [PP-OCR](https://paddlepaddle.github.io/PaddleOCR/latest/en/ppocr/overview.html) model.

-PPOCR is a lightweight and fast OCR library developed by Baidu and originally written in PaddlePaddle.
+PP-OCR models, originally developed by Baidu as part of the PaddleOCR library and implemented in PaddlePaddle, are known for their speed and lightweight design.
+In my experience, they have outperformed other OCR solutions such as Tesseract.

-This library is a pytorch port of the original PPOCR model.
+This library provides a PyTorch-based version of the original PP-OCR model.

-It only supports the PP-OCRv3 model for now.
+Currently, only the PP-OCRv3 model is supported.

 ## Installation